 Provides the speech recognition module and service to enable voice data processing.

 Maven is the easiest way to install the modules.
-Add the following dependencies to your bundle.
+Add the following dependencies to your webapp.
 All the other necessary dependencies will be brought in automatically:

-<dependency> <groupId>info.magnolia.periscope</groupId> <artifactId>magnolia-periscope-core</artifactId> <version>1.0</version> </dependency>
+<dependency> <groupId>info.magnolia.periscope</groupId> <artifactId>magnolia-periscope-core</artifactId> <version>1.0</version>